RTEMS/rtems-docs/user/overview/index.rst

 .. comment SPDX-License-Identifier: CC-BY-SA-4.0

-.. _overview:

 Overview
 =========

 Welcome to the :ref:term:`RTEMS` User Manual.

-This document covers all the topics required as a user of RTEMS to use the RTEMS operating system.
+This document covers the topics a user of RTEMS needs to be able to install, configure, build and create applications for the RTEMS operating system.

-RTEMS, Real-Time Executive for Multiprocessor Systems, is a real-time executive (kernel) which provides a high performance environment for embedded applications including the following features:
+RTEMS, Real-Time Executive for Multiprocessor Systems, is a real-time executive (kernel) which provides a high performance environment for embedded applications with the following features:

 .. sidebar:: Developers

   Developers should look at the :r:url:`devel` for technical information.
 The design and development of RTEMS is located there.

+- standards based user interfaces

 - multitasking capabilities